-We completed adoption of our 2 year old girl from China last summer.
+We completed the adoption of our two year old girl from China last summer.
 She is our 4th child.
 Busy.

 At any rate, here are some projects that I hope to finish sometime in 2018:

-- Finnex Planted + 24/7 SE Light Review: I got this light in hopes that it would be a good candidiate for those looking for a light upgrade for the Spec V. The draw to this product is the ability to change the light color and the light intensity, which would allow people to turn up or down the intensity to match what plants they have (unlike the Planted + which has one intensity).
-The light may be good for larger aquariums, but it doesn’t work well at all for a smaller aquarium like the Spec V. I’ll write a review that will outline the pros/cons and pass on a Spec V specific wishlist that hopefully Finnex will look at.
+- Finnex Planted + 24/7 SE Light Review: I got this light in hopes that it would be a good candidate for those looking for a light upgrade for the Spec V. The draw to this product is the ability to change the light color and the light intensity, which would allow people to turn up or down the intensity to match what plants they have (unlike the Planted + which has one intensity).
+The light may be suitable for larger aquariums, but it doesn’t work well at all for a smaller aquarium like the Spec V. I’ll write a review that will outline the pros/cons and pass on a Spec V specific wishlist that hopefully, Finnex will look at.

-- Seneye Reef Monitor Review – Light Test: I got the Seneye Reef Monitor primarily for it’s ability to be used as a light meter.
-I plan on testing the lights I have on hand to compare their intensity and possibly show the color spectrum they put out.
-I’ll test the following: Finnex Planted+, Finnex Planted + 24/7 SE, original Spec V (Pre 2016), updated Spec V (post 2016).
+- Seneye Reef Monitor Review – Light Test: I got the Seneye Reef Monitor primarily for its ability to be used as a light meter.
+I plan on testing the lights on hand to compare their intensity and possibly show the color spectrum they put out.
+I’ll test the following: Finnex Planted+, Finnex Planted + 24/7 SE, original Spec V (Pre 2016), updated Spec V (post-2016).
 Maybe I’ll get around to testing the lights I have for the Spec III.
-Somewhere along the way I will write a review on the Seneye device.
+Somewhere along the way, I will write a review on the Seneye device.

 Other things I can hope to get to this year:

 - Aquarium Automation: I use smart plugs and an Inkbird ITC-308 temperature controller as a budget automation system.
-I’d like to share more detail about how to set this up, how much it costs, and how it compares to purpose made systems like the Neptune Apex Jr.
+I want to share more details about how to set this up, how much it costs, and how it compares to purpose-made systems like the Neptune Apex Jr.

-- EI Fertilizing Methods: I want to write a simple article that talks about dry dosing fertilizers for low tech and high tech planted aquariums, specifically for nano tanks.
+- EI Fertilizing Methods: I want to write a simple article about dry-dosing fertilizers for low-tech and high-tech planted aquariums, specifically for nano tanks.

 - New Fish: We are down to one green neon.
 He is named ‘Uno’.
-May get more green neons or we may try something new.
+We may get more green neons, or we may try something new.

-- Re-Scape the Tank: I haven’t torn the tank apart since November of 2016 and I’m getting the itch to redo the whole thing.
-Might use driftwood instead of rocks this time, or maybe both.
+- Re-Scape the Tank: The last time I tore the tank apart was in November of 2016, and I’m getting the itch to redo the whole thing.
+I might use driftwood instead of rocks this time, or maybe both.

-Please feel free to offer any input you want into the comments on what you would find beneficial on this site in the upcoming year.
+Please feel free to offer any input in the comments on what you would find beneficial on this site in the upcoming year.
 Thanks!